Prepare your rental bike for the Donkey Republic platform

 Manage your locks:

-reassign the lock to other bikes
+detach and reassign the locks to other bikes

 Manage your bikes

-assign bikes to the hub
+register them into the system and assign bikes to the hub

-temporarily disable the bikes
+report an issue and temporarily disable the bikes

 Manage your hubs:

-create new hubs
+create new hubs and send them to approval

 see an overview of the hubs